teffalump/gnu_health_fhir/README.md

 - Encounter
 - ClinicalImpression

-Not every element is currently supported for each resource, nor will this be the goal.
-Some of the elements have no equivalent in GNU Health, some do not apply, while some are undesirable, and so on.
-The resources are still under active development with new element support added intermittently.
+Not every resource's element is currently supported.
+Some of the elements have no equivalent in GNU Health, do not apply, have not reached maturity, or are undesirable in other ways.
+The FHIR resources are still under active development which makes them a moving target.
+The goal is to support all the reasonable, appropriate elements.

 #### Usage